7s rugby rules, simply rugby with some rule variations making it a faster, shorter game. Know your rugby and these variations.

 Your good passing, dummies, change of pace and evasion skills are great for the less crowded game.

 Law 3.
 Number of players and substitution.
-Not surprisingly this variation specifies a maximum of 7 players on the rugby playing field at any time.
+Not surprisingly this variation specifies a maximum of 7 players per team on the rugby playing field at any time.

 Law 5.
 Time(Game time, half time and extra time).
 Play is only seven minutes each half or ten minutes for a competition final.